The Gauntlet (film): Production

-Written by Dennis Shryack and Michal Butler, the film was originally set to star Marlon Brando and Barbra Streisand; Brando subsequently withdrew and was replaced by Steve McQueen.
+Written by Dennis Shryack and Michael Butler, the film was originally set to star Marlon Brando and Barbra Streisand; Brando subsequently withdrew and was replaced by Steve McQueen.
 However, differences between McQueen and Streisand ultimately led to their joint departure in favor of Eastwood and Locke.
-Some preproduction discussion occurred regarding transforming the Ben Shockley role into a down-and-out Dirty Harry portrayal.
+Some preproduction discussion occurred regarding transforming the Ben Shockley role into a fourth Dirty Harry portrayal.
 The Gauntlet was filmed in Phoenix, Arizona, and Las Vegas, Nevada, as well as in nearby deserts in both states.
+Several scenes were made under the Tempe bridge between Phoenix and Tempe.
 The set for the house scene was built at a cost of $250,000 and included 7,000 drilled holes that would include explosive squibs for its demolition.
 The helicopter chase scene included a helicopter that was built without an engine for the crash sequence.
 To simulate the gunshots from the gauntlet of officers at the end of the film, the bus was blasted with 8,000 squibs.
-From the total budget of $5.5 million, $1 million were spent on the various action sequences.
+From the total budget of $5.5 million, one million dollars were spent on the various action sequences.
+Locke wore a hairpiece under her own hair to increase its apparent thickness and length.